shotwn/ZZ-Cat/README.md

 **...is a shutdown timer**

 *Don't reinvent the stone.
-Use the this fluffy tool.*
+Use this fluffy tool.*

 <a href="https://gitlab.com/shotwn/zz-cat/issues">Report Bug</a>
 ·